– I was lucky to be a guest of The Wittenberg and SACO Apartments once again, but this review is of my own opinions with no outside aid. –

 I was able to go down one morning and do a bit of a power work session.
 It was a great space to do so.
 In the room, The Wittenberg provides Zenology toiletries to make sure that you can be clean every day, which would be good.
 The WiFi is amazing and you have your own private system in your room, as does each other room.
 This means the connection is super fast, but you have privacy and security in your room.
 It was really hot during our time in Amsterdam, so it was nice to have A/C in our room.

 The attic rooms all have air conditioning systems, which is a real treat.
 The Wittenberg has bikes available for rent as Amsterdam is a very bike-friendly city, as mentioned in my guide.
-The room comes with a little guide and notebook, which I thought was a really cute touch!
+The room comes with a little guide and notebook.
+I thought this was a really cute touch!
 The amenities of The Wittenberg really made the experience special, and all of the great bits definitely didn’t go unnoticed!

 The Wittenberg is nestled in the Plantagebuurt district, just across from Einstein’s old laboratory and the Artis Zoo, but also in one of the quieter districts of Amsterdam.
 On a Friday night, the city can be loud and noisy with the Red-Light District. his part of Amsterdam is really quiet and more residential, but still a perfect location.
 It is walking distance to tram stops.
 Also, it’s but a short distance from Centraal if you’re up for a 20-25 minute walk.
 We found it easy to walk into the city and back, and I for one felt very safe, even at 1am.
 The Wittenberg is right next to the Opera and Ballet in Amsterdam.
 There are often free events, so if you’d like, you can take a lunch break and enjoy the music for free there.